Statue of David Livingstone, Edinburgh

-The statue of David Livingstone in East Princes Street Gardens, Edinburgh, is a 1876 work by Amelia Robertson Hill.
+The statue of David Livingstone in East Princes Street Gardens, Edinburgh, is an 1876 work by Amelia Robertson Hill.

 Description

 The bronze sculpture depicts David Livingstone wearing a cloak and haversack.
 He is holding a Bible and has a pistol and compass at his waist.
 The lion skin represents the time when he survived being attacked by a lion.
 The statue is next to the Scott Monument.

 History

 The statue was sculpted by Amelia Robertson Hill between 1875 and 1876 following Livingstone's death in 1873.
 It was unveiled on 15 August 1876.
 On 14 December 1970, the sculpture became a listed building and on 19 December 2002 the sculpture's listed status changed from B to A.